sonialouise/ts_class/README.md

  ```commandline
  python -m activity_classifier.main path/to/data.csv <recording duration> <recording sampling rate>
  ```
- Note, number of frames should be the same number of frames used in model training.
-If greater or less frames are required, retrain first.
+ Note, duration and sampling rate should be the same as those used in model training.
+If different duration or sampling rate are required, retrain first.
  The output file should appear in the ts_class/data directory.

 To run on our test data, use: